bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   collect payment from a classic block withholding attack.

-  This incentivizes pools to either forbid client transaction selection or require that pool miners use a persistant public identity (e.g. a name validated through government-issued documentation) so that bad actors can be banned.
+  This incentivizes pools to either forbid client transaction selection or require that pool miners use a persistent public identity (e.g. a name validated through government-issued documentation) so that bad actors can be banned.